-- The programmer explicitly handles different types of epoch - Post creates an exposure epoch, wait ends an exposure epoch - Start creates an access epoch, complete ends an access epoch - Groups of processes are provided to these calls to support synchronising over a subset of processes in the communicator - Post will not block, start may or may not block - Wait will block until all matching complete calls and guarantees target RMA completion - Complete will block until RMA communications of that epoch have completed and guarantees origin RMA completion
+- The programmer explicitly handles different types of epoch - post creates an exposure epoch, wait ends an exposure epoch - start creates an access epoch, complete ends an access epoch - Groups of processes are provided to post and wait calls to support synchronising over a subset of processes in the communicator.
+Assertions also provided if you want. - post will not block, start may or may not block - wait will block until all matching complete calls and guarantees target RMA completion - complete will block until RMA communications of that epoch have completed and guarantees origin RMA completion epcc